kateglee/sagemaker-python-sdk/doc/using_pytorch.rst

         with open(os.path.join(args.model_dir, 'model.pth'), 'wb') as f:
             torch.save(model.state_dict(), f)

-After your training job is complete, SageMaker will compress and upload the serialized model to S3, and your model data will be available in the S3 ``output_path`` you specified when you created the PyTorch Estimator.
+After your training job is complete, SageMaker compresses and uploads the serialized model to S3, and your model data will be available in the S3 ``output_path`` you specified when you created the PyTorch Estimator.

 If you are using Elastic Inference, you must convert your models to the TorchScript format and use ``torch.jit.save`` to save the model.